pregismond/creating-visualizations-using-snowflake-snowsight/README.md

 ## Objectives

-* Analyze the historical trends in car sales for SwiftAuto Traders
+* Analyze the historical trends in car sales for SwiftAuto Traders.
-* Provide insights on car sales and profits for each dealer
+* Provide insights on car sales and profits for each dealer.

 ## Project Scenario